Floer theory and topology of $Diff (S^2)$: Proof of Theorem

-Now, the spectral section $\sigma _{j'} $ is regular by automatic transversality, \cite[Appendix C]{citeMcDuffSalamon$J$--holomorphiccurvesandsymplectictopology}, consequently if the gluing parameter was small we may analytically glue $\sigma' _{-} $, $\sigma' _{+} $ and $\sigma _{j'} $ to get a smooth $J _{p} ^{cap} $ holomorphic $[const]$ class section $\sigma ^{cap} $ of $C _{p} $.
-Finally, if there are nodal curves in our moduli space $\overline{\mathcal{M}} (p, J _{p} ^{cap} )$ then taking the principal component of the corresponding nodal section, we would have a smooth holomorphic section $\sigma'$ in class $[const] + A$ for some spherical fiber class $A$ with $c _{1} (A)<0$.
-Consequently $\sigma'$ would have negative intersection number with $\sigma ^{cap} $, which is impossible by positivity of intersections as $\sigma ^{cap} $ is embedded, see \cite [Section 2.6]{citeMcDuffSalamon$J$--holomorphiccurvesandsymplectictopology}. \end{proof} \begin{lemma} $\overline{\mathcal{M}} (s, J _{s} ^{cap} )$ is also regular, (in particular has the expected dimension). \end{lemma} \begin{proof} By automatic transversality the top stratum is regular, as since all elements are in class $[const]$, the associated real linear CR operator is automatically surjective, see for example \cite[Appendix C]{citeMcDuffSalamon$J$--holomorphiccurvesandsymplectictopology}.
-But we just showed that there are no nodal curves and hence no other strata. \end{proof} By regularity and compactness the map
+Consequently since $[\sigma _{s} ] \cap [\sigma _{s} ] =0 $ by Lemma \ref{lemma:verticalChernnumber0}, $\sigma'$ would have negative intersection number with $\sigma _{s} $, which is impossible by positivity of intersections as $\sigma _{s} $ is embedded, see \cite [Section 2.6]{citeMcDuffSalamon$J$--holomorphiccurvesandsymplectictopology}. \end{proof} \begin{lemma} $\overline{\mathcal{M}} ( J _{s}, A )$ is also regular, (in particular has the expected dimension). \end{lemma} \begin{proof} By automatic transversality the top stratum is regular, as since all elements (in the top stratum) have normal bundle with vanishing Chern number, the associated real linear CR operator is automatically surjective, see for example \cite[Appendix C]{citeMcDuffSalamon$J$--holomorphiccurvesandsymplectictopology}.
+But we just showed that there are no nodal curves and hence no other strata. \end{proof}